guymarshall/funDevToolPrograms/README.md

 # Rules

-There are no rules apart from please have fun, and use 4 spaces per tab if possible.
+There are no rules apart from please have fun, use 4 spaces per tab if possible, and use more modern features of JavaScript like let and const instead of var please!
+😊